 GoHenry — Features and Capabilities

-GoHenry’s single plan has a monthly fee of $3.99 per child after a 30-day free trial during which you can cancel at any time without further obligation.
+GoHenry’s single plan has a monthly fee of $4.99 for an individual child or $9.98 for a family with up to four children.
+Both fees kick in after a 30-day free trial during which you can cancel at any time without further obligation.
 It comes with a Mastercard debit card for each enrolled kid and includes all the following features and capabilities.

 You can set weekly automated transfers to your kids’ accounts in the GoHenry mobile app.
 This feature is useful if you pay your kids a regular weekly allowance or reimburse them for recurring expenses, like a cellphone bill.

 Setting and Paying for Chores

 You can establish recurring chores with defined payment amounts for each right in the GoHenry app.
 Once the chore is marked complete, your kid gets paid.

 You can create and fund specific savings goals in the GoHenry app.
 Your kids have access to these goals as well and can help decide how much they want to contribute toward each.

 When your kids need money right away, GoHenry has you covered.
 You can transfer money instantly to your kid’s account right in the app.
 The funds are immediately available on the debit card, including for ATM withdrawals.

 GoHenry delivers real-time notifications of spending, ATM withdrawals, and other relevant account activity to the parent app.
 This makes it easy to keep tabs on your child’s spending habits even when they’re not with you.